 Fear of Friday 13th Symptoms

-The symptoms of the Fear of Friday 13th are very similar to other specific phobias and will often include:
+The symptoms associated with the fear of Friday 13th have much in common with other fears and phobias and may include:

 - Panic attacks

 Often the symptoms of Friggatriskaidekaphobia can seem to occur without the object of fear even being present indicating that the fear of Friday 13th has become normalised into everyday life.

 This normalisation process often results in the development and use of safety behaviours in an attempt to prevent exposure to triggering events which, paradoxically, may cause the problem to get worse.

 In other words, safety behaviours tend to reinforce the fear of Friday 13th rather than diminish it!

 Friggatriskaidekaphobia may be the result of earlier traumatic experiences that can be directly (or indirectly) linked to a specific object or situation, but this is not always the case because fears can also be inherited as learned behaviours from the social context in which a person is brought up.